ExNet HTML Style Guide

 for large frames or images; they may have a busy desktop or be

-reading from a small display in a laptop, palmtop or PDA.
+reading from a small display in a laptop, tablet or smartphone.

 - Do not be too clever with colours; some viewers will be using a